Lodbroc History, Family Crest & Coats of Arms

 The surname Lodbroc was first found in Warwickshire, at Ladbroke, a village and civil parish about 2 miles (3.2 km) south of Southam in the hundred of Knightlow.
 This ancient Saxon village dates back to 998 when it was first listed as Hlodbroc.
 By the time of the Domesday Book of 1086, the place name was listed as Lodbroc.
 Literally the place name probably means "brook used for divination," from the Old English words "hlod" + "broc."
 Ladbroke Hall is a country house built late in the 17th century now converted into residential apartments.

-Important Dates for the Lodbroc family
+Early History of the Lodbroc family

 This web page shows only a small excerpt of our Lodbroc research.
 Another 193 words (14 lines of text) covering the years 1086, 1156, 1273, 1273, 1351, 1618, 1627, 1662, 1743, 1748, 1768 and 1747 are included under the topic Early Lodbroc History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Lodbroc has been spelled many different ways, including Ladbrook, Ladbrooke, Ladbroke, Lodbroc, Lodbrooke, Lodbrook, Lathbrook and many more.

 Early Notables of the Lodbroc family (pre 1700)